Timebutt/magicq-manual/docs/editing-cues.md

     <p>Pressing SHIFT + UPDATE forces an update using the above method even if a Cue was previously included.</p>
 </div>
 <div class="section">
-    ## 14.6.&nbsp;Direct Modification of Intensities in Cues
+    ## 14.6.
+Direct Modification of Intensities in Cues
     <p>
         To add or change the intensity of heads (or dimmer channels) recorded into a Cue on a Playback without using the programmer, press and hold the SELECT button of the Playback with the Cue to be modified.
 Then use the keypad to adjust the intensity channels – e.g.